lhcb/starterkit-lessons/first-analysis-steps/lhcb-dev.md

 {% endcallout %}

-If you want to take a look the source code, without checking it out, you can easily access the repository through the [Gitlab web interface](https://gitlab.cern.ch/lhcb).
+If you want to take a look the source code, without checking it out, you can easily access the repository through the [GitLab web interface](https://gitlab.cern.ch/lhcb).
 This website also provides search functionality, but the output is not always easy to read, especially if it returns many hits.
 To search a project much quicker, you can use `Lbglimpse`.